Last updated: 24 July 2018

 - Family circumstances information (e.g. your marital status and dependents) if you are a PEP or a close associate of a PEP.

-- Employment/role and education details (for example, the organisation you work for, public roles (including political, religious and trade union roles), your job title and your education history).
+- Employment/role and education details (for example, the organisation you work for, public roles (including political, diplomatic, religious, judicial, military and trade union roles), your job title and your education history).

-- Professional and personal affiliations (for example, organisations and individuals that you may be associated with in your professional or personal capacity).
+- Professional and personal affiliations (for example, organisations (including sanctioned vessels and aircraft) and individuals that you may be associated with in your professional or personal capacity).

 - Financial information relevant to understanding your income or wealth (for example, bankruptcy or insolvency filings).